adammwilson/SpatialAnalysisTutorials/R_Introduction/R_Introduction.md

 ```

 ## Data Frames
 Data frames are similar to matrices, but more flexible.
 Matrices must be all the same type (e.g. all numbers), while a data frame can include multiple data types (e.g. text, factors, numbers).
+Dataframes are commonly used when doing statistical modeling in R.

 ```r